 >v12.22.6

-To begin, download the latest release of the theme and unzip it on your local machine or - if you have forked the repository - you can clone your new repository instead.
+When you are ready to start working on the theme, begin by downloading the latest release of the theme and unzip it on your local machine or - if you have forked the repository - you can clone your new repository instead.

 You then need to install the node modules that are required by the theme.
 The theme uses the npm package manager, which is installed automatically with Node: